 The New York Youth Works program has been fully obligated for 2014.
-The Department of Labor will begin accepting applications again on January 1, 2015.

 The NY Youth Works Program encourages businesses to hire unemployed, disadvantaged youth, ages 16 to 24, who live in the following cities and towns: Albany, Buffalo, New York, Rochester, Schenectady, Syracuse, Mount Vernon, New Rochelle, Utica, White Plains, Yonkers, Brookhaven and Hempstead.
 (Note: Youth must live within the town or city limits, not a nearby area or suburb that shares the name for postal or other reasons)

 Due to its success in 2012, the legislature and Governor Andrew M. Cuomo have re-authorized the New York Youth Works program.
 It began January 1, 2014 and will continue for four years concluding on December 31, 2018.

 Governor Cuomo's NY Youth Works Program has two elements: